Manual Handling Injury Prevention Safety Talk

 Best Practices for Manual Handling

-A best practice is to establish a weight limit of what one person or a team of people are allowed to lift and carry on a work site.
+Another best practice is to establish a weight limit of what one person or a team of people are allowed to lift on a work site.
 Consider a cut-off weight before mechanical means need to be used to lift the object.
-For example some companies have the policy that no single person can lift an object heavier than 50lbs and a team of people cannot lift anything over 100lbs.
-While you may be able to handle these weights, it is good to have an established point where manual handling is no longer an option.
+For example, some companies have the policy that no single person can lift an object heavier than 50lbs and a team of people cannot lift anything over 100lbs.
+While you may be able to handle these weights, it is a best practice to have an established point where manual handling is no longer an option.

 -Are we taking unnecessary risks while lifting objects?